fabric/fabric/sites/docs/upgrading.rst

 Why upgrade?
 ============

-While this is not a replacement for the detailed lists later in the document, we'd like to call out, in no particular order, some specific improvements in Fabric 2 that might make it worth your time to make the jump.
+We'd like to call out, in no particular order, some specific improvements in Fabric 2 that might make upgrading worth your time.

 .. note::
     These are all listed in the next section as well, so if you're already sold, just skip there.
+TK: double check that this is still true!

 - Python 3 compatibility (specifically, we now support 2.7 and 3.4+);
 - Thread-safe - no more requirement on multiprocessing for concurrency;